LogtalkDotOrg/logtalk3/examples/elephants/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This is a very simple example illustrating the concept of _prototypes_ using elephants.
+This is a simple example illustrating the concept of _prototypes_ using elephants.
+A similar example is often found in knowledge representation discussions.